input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-11-26

-### Curve fit to empirically observed distribution of stake pools.
+### Curve fit to empirically observed distribution of stake pools

 The cumulative distribution function for the beta distribution (the [regularized incomplete beta function](https://en.wikipedia.org/wiki/Regularized_incomplete_beta_function)) with parameters `α = 11` and `β = 1` nicely fits the empirical distribution of stake pools at epoch 500.
 To use this for 2000 stake pools, just divide the x axis into 2000 points and take the difference in consecutive y values as the amount of stake the corresponding pool has.